-In this article, we will introduce you to the world of cryptology and how you can secure information from falling into the wrong hands.
+In this Cryptography and Network Security tutorial, we will introduce you to the world of cryptology and how you can secure information from falling into the wrong hands.

 Cryptography is the study and application of techniques that hide the real meaning of information by transforming it into nonhuman readable formats and vice versa.

 Let’s illustrate this with the aid of an example.
 Suppose you want to send the message “I LOVE APPLES”, you can replace every letter in the phrase with the third successive letter in the alphabet.
 The encrypted message will be “K NQXG CRRNGU”.
 To decrypt our message, we will have to go back three letters in the alphabet using the letter that we want to decrypt.
 The image below shows how the transformation is done.